certbot/certbot/certbot/docs/contributing.rst

 - Press CTRL+C to stop this instance.
 - This instance is configured to validate challenges against certbot executed locally.

-.. note:: Some options are available to tweak the local acme server.
+.. note:: Some options are available to tweak the local ACME server.
 You can execute
     ``run_acme_server --help` to see the inline help of ``run_acme_server`` tool.

 .. code-block:: shell